Will-uob/will-uob-notes/_articles/Multivariable-analysis.md

 [^3]: From this section, please make notes on ellipses, parabola, hyperbola.
 I have a hunch it's going to come up a lot.
 Also, what is a contour?
 What is a contour integral?
 Christ, I've
       forgotten a lot.
 XD

+[^4]: Be sure to know how to prove these results in both a single variable and multi-variable context.

+[^5]: What?